masafumimori/vite-ethersjs-template/README.md

 ## Usage

-Use this repository for a quick start without configuring stuff for using Vite and ChakraUI in React project.
+Use this repository for a quick start without configuring stuff for using Vite and Web3React in React project.

 <p align="right">(<a href="#top">back to top</a>)</p>